 At OPEX Fitness our mission is to educate coaches.
 This monthly knowledge series is part of that mission and is just a sample of the support we offer OPEX Coaching Certificate Program (CCP) Coaches during and after our program.
-Take the first step to joining our community and get an introduction to our education for free here.
+Take the first step to joining our community with this course.

 James begins this Knowledge Series by providing a definition of training age “Training age is all of the contractions a client has accumulated over time relative to their maximal physical potential (MPP).”
 In other words, training age is a client’s current capabilities relative to their maximum capabilities.